alexovech/FPGA-ALU-ROM/README.md

 ## Future Improvements

+**1. Automated self-checking verification**
+    - To introduce automated self-checking testbenches that validate ALU outputs against expected results.
-- Automated self-checking testbenches with PASS/FAIL reporting and error indication
+    - To provide clear PASS/FAIL reporting and explicit error indication without manual waveform inspection.
+**2. Support for logical operations**
-- Support for logical operations such as AND, OR, and XOR alongside arithmetic operations
+    - To extend the ALU functionality beyond arithmetic operations by adding logical operations such as AND, OR, and XOR.
-- Extension of the ALU to support multi-byte data widths beyond the current 8-bit limitation
+    - This increases flexibility of the computation block and aligns the ALU with instruction sets commonly used in processor architectures.
+**3. Support for multi-byte data widths**
+    - To improve scalability and make the ALU suitable for processing larger data values commonly used in processor and embedded system architectures.
+**4. Multiple ROM addressing modes**
-- Multiple ROM addressing modes (sequential, fixed address, externally controlled)
+    - To introduce additional modes such as fixed and externally controlled addressing.
+    - This provides greater control over data sequencing and enables more flexible interaction between the ROM, ALU, and system control logic.
+**5. ROM enable and valid signaling**
+    - Since the ALU does not always require continuous access to the stored ROM values, explicit control over ROM data output is required.
-- ROM enable and valid signaling for controlled data output
+    - This provides explicit enable and valid signaling for ROM output, allowing flexible control over when data is supplied to the ALU.